splunk/public-o11y-docs/apm/db-query-perf/db-perf-reference.rst

 Database Query Performance works with all versions supported by the instrumented applications.
 For more information on related content, see :ref:`get-started-relatedcontent`.

-.. note:: Related Content is available for Oracle, MySQL, and MS SQL.
+.. note:: Related Content is available for Oracle, MySQL, Redis, and Microsoft SQL Server.

 .. _db-tags: